Typhoon Patsy: Impact

 Patsy killed 262 people, injured 1,756, with another 351 missing.
 Damage totals came in at US$80 million (US$403 million in 2005), mostly in the Philippines.

 Philippines

 Typhoon Patsy was one of the deadliest typhoons to strike the Philippines in its history.
 106 people were killed (with 351 others missing) on the island, and 135 people were killed at sea from shipping failures.
 The USS President Taft was separated from its anchorage and collided with the Alikimon, a Greek vessel, while in Manila Bay.
 Another two ships were blown ashore in the Bay.
 On land, 31,380 of the refugees' homes were either destroyed or damaged.
-The mass destruction caused in the Metro Manila National Capital Region, then known as the Greater Manila area, mainly by many being caught almost totally unprepared, destroyed many power lines and well into the next month, where many areas in the metropolis still waiting for electric power to be restored.
+The mass destruction caused in the Greater Manila area, mainly by many being caught almost totally unprepared, destroyed many power lines and well into the next month, where many areas in the metropolis still waiting for electric power to be restored.